 An increasing number of people are achieving the American Dream by establishing a home-based business that permits telecommuting.
 There are approximately 14 million small-businesses in the U.S. that are home-based.
 Almost 60 percent of businesses in operation for 3.5 years or longer are run from the owner’s primary residence.
-While operation of a small-business from one’s home can provide a pathway to financial freedom and independence, a lack of financial and insurance planning can turn this entrepenurial dream into a total nightmare.
+While operation of a small-business from one’s home can provide a pathway to financial freedom and independence, a lack of financial and insurance planning can turn this entrepreneurial dream into a nightmare.

 Below we have provided an overview of personal insurance implications of a home-based business:

-- Homeowner’s Coverage: Homeowner’s policies typically are not adequate for business needs and exposure.
+- Homeowner’s Insurance Coverage: Homeowner’s policies typically are not adequate for business needs and exposure.
 An insured may want a business owner’s policy for general liability coverage or business property and business interruption losses.
 Standard homeowner’s policies typically limit losses for business property to $2,500 in items inside the home and $250 away from the home.
 A homeowner’s policy also typically does not provide coverage for liability claims arising out of a home business.
-A typical homeowner policy also will not cover losses connected to the interruption in business production resulting from a property loss.
+A typical homeowner's policy also will not cover losses connected to the interruption in business production resulting from a property loss.

-- Auto Coverage: If your home based business uses a motor vehicle almost exclusively for a home business, the vehicle should be leased in the name of the principal insured party.
+- Auto Insurance Coverage: If your home based business uses a motor vehicle almost exclusively for a home business, the vehicle should be leased in the name of the principal insured party.
 The coverage limit also might need to be increased to cover items permanently affixed to the vehicle such as refrigeration units and/or generators.
 Auto insurance policies that cover business vehicles will tend to have higher limits and cover vehicles that are leased or otherwise not owned by the insured.